krisholl/Cosminis/README.md

             * Pet sale days where people can buy your pet resources at a discounted rate
     * Conversation based on pet status
         * Happy, sad, sick, angry, silly, tired....
+* Companion Customization/Equipment
+    * Stock elemental companions (volcanic, glacial, forest, sky, holy, dark)
+    * Stock attributes for companions for permutation (Str, Dex, Int)
+    * Heath, magic points, food, and attack power (these are dependent upon attributes)
+    * Creature species name, and also a nickname

+## Stretch Goals ##
+* Companion adventure/battle
+    * Procedurally generated dungeons (easy, medium, hard) that can be run through many times as long as the companion food requirement is met
+        * Mostly text-based but a graphic mini map
+    * Infinite dungeon where you can try once a day:
+        * Async multiplayer via assisting combatants (friends’ main companion)
+        * Leaderboard
+    * Dungeon rewards include gold(80%), food and gold(15%), eggs(5%)
+    * Creature hunger level - depletes with dungeon runs
+    * No pvp or co-op at first, but that can be a super stretch goal
+* Hunger now influences the companions' combat stats
+* In-game shop where you can use gold to buy food or items (mtx)
+    * Items can be healing/offensive/or temporary power ups
+    * Eventually more eggs or creature parts
+* Daily item spinner/reward
+* Customization/Theme
+* Visual/Audio Feedback
+* Teams/Guilds
+* Time limited events
+* Inter-pet conversation